merlinepedra25/AutoPWN-Suite-1/index.md

 ### Support or Contact

 Having trouble using this tool?
-You can reach me out on [discord](https://github.com/GamehunterKaan/GamehunterKaan/blob/main/README.md) or create an issue!
+You can reach me out on [Discord](https://github.com/GamehunterKaan/GamehunterKaan/blob/main/README.md) or [create an issue!](https://github.com/GamehunterKaan/AutoPWN-Suite/issues/new)